Teenlife

 • Enhancing future employment opportunities

 Before a student enters an internship, they must think about their goals, which include self-knowledge, self-assessment, and self-confidence.
-In other words, a teen must know what they like, know what aptitudes they have and what they're good at, and feel optimistic that they can make a difference somehow, someway, somewhere.
-Being engaged at an internship is important for a teen’s professional and personal goals.
+In other words, teens must know what they like, know what aptitudes they have, and know what they're good at, and feel optimistic that they can make a difference somehow, some way, somewhere.
+Being engaged in an internship is important for a teen’s professional and personal goals.

-Nate, who will be attending Emory University in the fall, knew he wanted a career in business, but his summer internship solidified this choice.
-He notes, “Though I have taken a number of business courses over the past few years, nothing has taught me more about how business is really conducted than my TeenLife internship.
-Ultimately, my internship was a window into a potential lifestyle, as well as an opportunity to gain real world experience and on-the-job skills.”
+Nate, who's attending Emory University in the fall, knew he wanted a business career, but his summer internship solidified this choice.
+He notes, “Though I have taken a number of business courses over the past few years, nothing has taught me more about how business is conducted than my TeenLife internship.
+Ultimately, my internship was a window into a potential lifestyle, as well as an opportunity to gain real-world experience and on-the-job skills.”

 Choose Experience Over Money